sprblm/dots-patterns/patterns/discovery-pub.md

 In a centralized world, search and discovery within a service doesn't involve too many difficult decisions on the part of the user.
 When typing into a search box, the user trusts that the service is giving them the results they've asked for.
 This usually involves algorithms to display information in a way that makes sense to the user — including filtering, ranking, and selecting information intelligently.
 For most services, user has little-to-no choice on how this search and discovery is executed on their behalf, and if controls are offered, these options are usually buried within profile and platform settings.

 In a decentralized world, discovering new information and users can be problematic for different reasons.
-Users often have questions like
+Users often have questions like:

 - Whose data am I searching?
 - Am I searching across the entire network, or just a subset of the network?